The online CTE undergraduate degree at App State

 - Before finishing this program, you must also have met Appalachian’s General Education requirements.

-This is a program that leads to licensure or certification.
+This is a program that can lead to licensure or certification in North Carolina.
 Appalachian State University cannot confirm whether this program will meet the requirements for professional licensure in other states or territories.

-If this applies to you, check the U.S. Department of Education for information on licensure requirements and licensing agencies in other states.
-Or, you may address questions to State Authorization at Appalachian at firstname.lastname@example.org or 828-262-7559.
+If this applies to you, check the Professional Licensure webpage for information on licensure requirements and licensing agencies in other states.
+Or, you may address questions to State Authorization at App State at email@example.com or 828-262-7559.